 Here are a few ways you can save money during the home buying process and even after you've closed on a new family home.

 Buy less house than you can affordIt's tempting when you're looking for a new house to buy more house than you need.
 This is because the size of your home is commonly attributed to success.
 But buying a large house is not only more expensive, but it's also more expensive after you've bought it.
 It takes energy to cool and heat all that square footage.

 Be smart about your real estate agentYour real estate agent isn't just your representative when buying your home.
-They're also your source of information about local neighborhoods.
+They're also your source of information about local neighborhoods and help you view options to choose from.
 Up to 78% of recent home buyers found their real estate agent to be a useful information source.
 Choose a real estate agent who has a lot of experience in the area in which you're looking to put down roots.
 They'll help you save a lot of time, money, and heartbreak.

 Don't skip out on your inspectionMany homebuyers looking to save money during the home buying process will choose to opt-out of an inspection.
 But skipping an inspection to save a few hundred dollars could end up hurting you more in the end.
 The good news is that you may be within your rights to sue someone who knowingly sells you a house with serious issues.

 According to Lance Luke, owner of Construction Management Inspection, LLC, most states have a home seller disclosure law requiring home sellers to disclose any defects in the home they're aware of.
 If you're injured because of one of these defects, you may be able to sue for personal injury.
 Just be aware that many states, including Texas, have a two-year statute of limitations to file a personal injury lawsuit.